Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/python.md

     query = 'italian restaurants near me'
     ```

-2. Crie uma URL de solicitação acrescentando sua variável de mercado ao `?mkt=` parâmetro.
-Codifique a URL da sua consulta e anexando-a `&q=` ao parâmetro.
+2. Create a request url by appending your market variable to the `?mkt=` parameter.
+Url-encode your query and appending it to the `&q=` parameter.

     ```python
     params = '?mkt=' + mkt + '&q=' + urllib.parse.quote (query)
     ```

-## <a name="send-a-request-and-get-a-response"></a>Enviar uma solicitação e obter uma resposta
+## <a name="send-a-request-and-get-a-response"></a>Send a request and get a response

-1. Crie uma função chamada `get_suggestions()`.
-Em seguida, execute as etapas a seguir.
+1. Create a function called `get_suggestions()`.
+Then perform the following steps.
-   1. Adicione sua chave de assinatura a um dicionário `Ocp-Apim-Subscription-Key` com uma chave.
+   1. Add your subscription key to a dictionary with `Ocp-Apim-Subscription-Key` as a key.
-   2. Use `http.client.HTTPSConnection()` para criar um objeto de cliente HTTPS.
-Envie uma `GET` solicitação usando `request()` com seu caminho e parâmetros e informações de cabeçalho.
+   2. Use `http.client.HTTPSConnection()` to create a HTTPS client object.
+Send a `GET` request using `request()` with your path and parameters, and header information.
-   3. Armazene a resposta `getresponse()`com e retorne. `response.read()`
+   3. Store the response with `getresponse()`, and return `response.read()`.

       ```python
       def get_suggestions ():